junxit/us-congress-bills-110/metadata.md

 - 2007-05-22 — Introduced in Senate
 - 2007-05-22 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S6484)
+- 2007-06-14 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S7776-7777; text as passed Senate: CR S7776-7777)
+- 2007-06-14 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S7776-7777; text as passed Senate: CR S7776-7777)
+- 2007-06-14 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2007-06-14 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.